rubenschuckit/personal-website-11ty/posts/2024-year-in-review.md

 So perhaps my biggest critique of the messaging is that the one’s providing the narrative are usually the ones who have the most to gain from the success of generative AI.
 And these are the only voices the media amplifies, perhaps because they do in fact hold expertise in the subject and/or because what they’re saying garners so many clicks.
 But the path to “superintelligence” remains a bit of a mystery to me.

 Researchers at Apple this year released a [paper](https://arxiv.org/pdf/2410.05229) saying that reasoning models merely answer questions they’ve already seen in their training data.
 Adding irrelevant details to a question it could previously answer causes the model to quickly go awry.
 Another promise of generative AI is that it will replace workers any day now.
 I suspect this is a repeated talking point for two reasons.
 One: A model that can perform human-level tasks represents a breakthrough that has only been dreamed of in the likes of sci-fi and has captured our interest for centuries.
 Second: It’s easier to raise funds if you can at least *imply* that your companies’ biggest operating expenses (its people) can be moved off the payroll in a matter of time.
-The Economist wrote an interesting [article](https://www.economist.com/the-world-ahead/2024/11/20/there-will-be-no-immediate-productivity-boost-from-ai) stating that, at least in 2024, productivity did not increase due to AI despite the grandiose marketing claims some companies made.
+The Economist wrote an interesting [article](https://www.economist.com/the-world-ahead/2024/11/20/there-will-be-no-immediate-productivity-boost-from-ai) stating that, at least in 2024, productivity did not increase due to AI yet.

 At this point, you may be labelling me an AI skeptic.
 The truth is more nuanced than that.
 I think the continued progress of computing towards human-level intelligence is inevitable whether it be through LLMs or some other means.
 Just look at where computers were 100 years ago versus today.
 But the timeline of when we get there is an open question in my mind, and one that no one seems to be engaging with much, lest it interfere with fundraising rounds.
 But I must say, given the interest, talent, and money that is being thrown at this problem, if there is a breakthrough to be had, *it will be had*.